 - Have a diversity of flowers throughout the seasons.

-Please join me this Seeds for Bees project for #citizenscience and help to test whether this small action to affect our immediate environments could have supportive consequences for the local bee populations.
+Please join me in this Seeds for Bees project for #citizenscience and help to test whether this small action to affect our immediate environments could have supportive consequences for the local bee populations.